4d/docs/website/translated_docs/pt/FormObjects/subform_overview.md

 For more information, refer to the description of the `CALL SUBFORM CONTAINER` command.

 #### EXECUTE METHOD IN SUBFORM command
 The `EXECUTE METHOD IN SUBFORM` command lets a form or one of its objects request the execution of a method in the context of the subform instance, which gives it access to the subform variables, objects, etc. This method can also receive parameters.
+This method can also receive parameters.

 This mechanism is illustrated in the following diagram: